Adrian Schoolcraft: Biography

 Adrian Schoolcraft was born in Killeen, Texas, in 1976.
 His father was a police officer.
-Schoolcraft joined the United States Navy at age 17 and served for four years (1993–1997) on the USS Blue Ridge near Japan.
+Schoolcraft joined the United States Navy at age 17 and served for four years (1993–1997) on the USS Blue Ridge in Japan.
 He was awarded the National Defense Service Medal, the Good Conduct Medal, and other decorations while on active duty.
 He was honorably discharged in 1997 and returned to Texas to work for Motorola.

 In 2002 he moved to New York City, wishing to be closer to his parents (who had moved to New York state), particularly because his mother had been diagnosed with cancer.
 Driven both by his mother's desire that he become an officer, and by a wish to respond to the September 11 attacks on New York City, he applied to join the NYPD.
 He passed the entrance exam and joined the force two weeks later.

 Soon after joining the force, Schoolcraft was deployed to Precinct 75 in Brooklyn to join Operation Impact.
 After 14 months in the NYPD, he was transferred to Precinct 81 in Bedford–Stuyvesant.
 After a few years on the force, he began to raise issues about understaffing and overtime, saying that the precinct had too few officers to do a good job.

 He received the Meritorious Police Duty Medal in 2006, and in 2008 was cited for his "dedication to the New York City Police Department and to the City of New York".
 Brooklynites who lived in the area patrolled by Schoolcraft reported that he was the only officer they knew, because he was the only one interested in conversing with them.